pacs.008.001.08 XSD schema and business logic

 <CtrySubDvsn>State or Province</CtrySubDvsn>

-<Ctry>US</Ctry> <!-- ISO alph-2 country code -->
+<Ctry>US</Ctry> <!-- ISO alpha-2 country code -->

 <AdrLine>Unstructured Address Line 1</AdrLine>